 I would hasten to add, however, that as a study authored by Raj Chetty and colleagues at Harvard has shown, wealth is overwhelmingly the number one predictive factor in admission–much more important than geography.
 Private, elite colleges accept rich applicants at higher rates than they do poorer applicants.
 So despite the geographical advantage kids at Roosevelt High School in Casper may have, these same kids lack the financial advantage of kids in Jackson Hole.
 And wealth generally trumps geography.

-Your country of origin: does where you live affect your chances of being accepted to college?
+Your country of origin: does where you live affect your chances of admission?

 The same principles of geography preferences that operate within the United States also operate internationally.
 Some countries have loads and loads of applicants to US universities.
-According to the Institute of International Education, the top three sending countries to American universities are China, India, and South Korea.
+According to the Institute of International Education, the top two by a wide margin sending students to American universities are China and India, with South Korea a distant third.

 However, with the small numbers of students from many Angola or Guyana applying to American universities, these students will have a geographical advantage in the process.